percona/everest-doc/docs/release-notes/Percona-Everest-0.10.0-(2024-05-03).md

 - [EVEREST-967](https://perconadev.atlassian.net/browse/EVEREST-967) - Fixed an issue where the last backup information was inaccurate.

-- [EVEREST-940](https://perconadev.atlassian.net/browse/EVEREST-940) - The documentation link on PITR option for PostgreSQL was opening on the same tab.
+- [EVEREST-940](https://perconadev.atlassian.net/browse/EVEREST-940) - The documentation link on Point-in-time recovery option for PostgreSQL was opening in the same tab.
 The issue has been resolved now.